 Given the 25-year or greater latency period from the time of first exposure to the development of asbestos-related radiographic changes, the cases being identified now represent exposures from these earlier less-regulated years.
-The trend we are seeing in Michigan is consistent with national data published by NIOSH through 2014.
-[5]
+The trend we are seeing in Michigan is consistent with national data published by NIOSH through 2014 [5].

 Payment source from the Michigan Health and Hospital Association (MHA) is the source of data displayed in Figure 8.
 Medicare is the primary payment source for hospitalizations for these dust diseases of the lung.
-WC insurance is very rarely the source of payment, which is consistent with previous reports in both Michigan and New Jersey that the majority of patients with pneumoconiosis never apply for WC insurance.
-[1,6] It should be noted that if the anticipated payment source was initially Workers' Compensation but then changed to a non-work-related payment source, the record in the MHA file would still indicate the initial source after the patient was discharged, or vice-versa.
+WC insurance is very rarely the source of payment, which is consistent with previous reports in both Michigan and New Jersey that the majority of patients with pneumoconiosis never apply for WC insurance [1,6].
+It should be noted that if the anticipated payment source was initially Workers' Compensation but then changed to a non-work-related payment source, the record in the MHA file would still indicate the initial source after the patient was discharged, or vice-versa.
 Again, for this discharge data of payment source, there is increased availability of secondary discharge diagnosis codes since 2007.

-In addition to identifying asbestos-related disease from HDC inpatient data, occupational disease reports submitted to LARA constitute another large source of reports.
-In fact, asbestos-related lung disease is the most common dust disease reported to LARA (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan Courts.
-The newer OLDs surveillance initiative is yet another source of reports on patients with asbestos-related lung disease (see page 17).
-In 2018, for example, 187 cases of asbestos-related lung disease were identified through physician review of medical records, death certificates or hospital records.
+In addition to identifying asbestos-related disease from HDC inpatient data, occupational disease reports submitted to LEO constitute another large source of reports.
+In fact, asbestos-related lung disease is the most common dust disease reported to LEO (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan Courts.
+In 2020, for example, 162 cases of asbestos-related lung disease were identified through physician review of medical records, death certificates or hospital records (Figure 9).
 Some of these patients reported may overlap with those reported in the HDC data (Figure 7).
-The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LARA (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these three different sources.
+The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LEO (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these three different sources.